wwarthen/RomWBW/Source/Doc/UserGuide.md

 The first line is a version identification banner for RomWBW.
 After that you see a group of 4 lines describing the basic system.
-In this example, the platform is the RC2014 running a configuration named "RCZ80_kio".
+In this example, the platform is the RCBus running a configuration named "RCZ80_kio".
 The CPU is a Z80 with a current clock speed of 7.372 MHz.
 There are 0 memory wait states and 1 I/O wait state.
-Z80 interrupt mode 2 is active and the bank memory manager is type "Z2" which is standard for RC2014.
+Z80 interrupt mode 2 is active and the bank memory manager is type "Z2" which is standard for RCBus.
 The system has 512KB of ROM total and 512KB of RAM total.
 Finally, a verification of the checksum of the critical ROM banks is shown (all 4 should be 00).